 - Student clubs and organizations such as the Packaging Systems and Design Club of Virginia Tech provide an opportunity to connect with others with similar interests and get involved on campus and in the community.

 What can I do with a degree in packaging systems and design?

 Graduates in packaging systems and design may enter the job market or pursue a graduate degree in the field.
-Career possibilities are listed below, and potential employers include private companies who package and ship manufactured goods, as well as government agencies.
+Career possibilities are listed below, and potential employers include private companies that package and ship manufactured goods, as well as government agencies.